zer0Percent/ToKillATweetingBird/README.md

 # Running the tool

 Before start running the tool, you will need to configure a little bit the `database.toml` file in order to configure the database connections.
-There are two connections:
+Exactly, you need to set your `user` and `password` fields.

+To store the scraped and parsed information we consider two database connections:

 - `connection`.
 This database connection aims to persist the HTML content of the tweets/users.
 That is, it connects to the `tweetdata` database.
 - `parsed_tweet_connection`.
 This database connection aims to persist the extracted content of the HTML tweets/users.
 That is, it connects to the `tweetmodeling` database.